Deutsch | 中文

 Editable files

-B Direct translation with CAT software: the source files are opened with a compatible CAT application and the translators translate the resulting bilingual file.
+B Direct translation with CAT software: the source files are opened in a compatible CAT application and the translators translate the resulting bilingual file.
 After completion, the target file is created and the formatting adjusted.

-C Translation of a MS Word table containing the extracted text of the source file.
+C Translation of a MS Word/Excel table containing the extracted text of the source file.
 After the translators have translated the table, the target language text is pasted back into the original file and the formatting adjusted.

 Non-editable files